 We have a history of not giving up on young people.
 We have built productive, long-term relationships with young people who have been unable to settle elsewhere.
-This comes down to two factors: the strength of our staff and our specialist knowledge.
+This comes down to three factors: the strength of our staff, our specialist knowledge and methods of care

 We have a 14-year service history working with Local Authorities providing a mixed portfolio of specialist accommodation, ranging from single to shared units, across a wide range of needs, from low-medium-enhanced.
 We also provide support-only options for young people living in the community / foster care / other placements.
 We currently offer 60 placements for UASC and care leavers in our specialist semi-independent homes in Sussex, Surrey and Greater London

 We personalise our services and have a range of accommodation and support models to suit young people at different stages with clear pathways to achieve their goals.

 - Newly arrived asylum-seeking children aged 16 – 18 within our specialist new arrivals service

 - Supported accommodation, Care Leavers service and preparation for independence for young people aged 16-21 within our trainee tenants service

 - A dedicated advocacy and support service for victims of trafficking